| Food

 Says Karen Marshall, a Monsanto spokeswoman: "These really

 do work and have tremendous benefits to growers."
+But what happens when they don't work?
+Several

 years ago, a company developed a soybean with some genetic